[Rotating Photo]

 Spelling & Vocabulary Resources

-Spelling and vocabulary instruction are two areas that I've tinkered with over the last few years, and I keep trying new strategies.
-These areas are a challenge because I don't believe in having kids memorize a random list of words based on a certain spelling rule.
-Instead, I base my program on words that kids are currently using or might be able to use in written or oral communication.
+Spelling and vocabulary instruction are two areas that I tinkered with for years, and I kept trying new strategies.
+These areas are a challenge because I don’t believe in having kids memorize a random list of words based on a certain spelling rule.
+Instead, I based my program on words that kids are currently using or might be able to use in written or oral communication.

 I found a wonderful website that allows me to differentiate my instruction and makes spelling practice easy and fun.
 If you set up a free account at SpellingCity.com, you can enter your own list of spelling words each week.
 You can even enter different spelling lists for different students, or have them enter their own words.
 They can study at home or at school, and the computer will read the words aloud to them for so they can take a test online!
 It will even print out a test and show which words they missed!
 Have fun with this site!